Mohib1402/CMPE255FeatureEngineering/README.md

 3. **Short-Time Fourier Transform (STFT)**: A sequence of Fourier transforms of a windowed signal.
 4. **Beat Tracking**: Detection of the tempo and beats in the audio signal.
 5. **Constant-Q Transform (CQT)**: A time-frequency representation that provides a better representation of musical notes.
+6. **MFCCs**: Mel-Frequency Cepstral Coefficients used to represent the power spectrum of sound.

 ## Quick Summary of Steps